 External application, use in pregnancy

-External application – Its heartwood powder is made into paste with water and applied over face as face pack for 5 – 10 minutes, for glowing skin and to heal acne.
+External application – Its heartwood powder is made into paste with water and applied over the face as a face pack for 5 – 10 minutes, for glowing skin and to heal acne.

-Does it leave red tinge on face, when the powder is made to paste and applied externally?
+Does it leave a red tinge on the face, when the powder is made to paste and applied externally?

-Leave it on face for 10 minutes, wash off with water and soap.
+Leave it on your face for 10 minutes, wash it off with water and soap.

 Raktachandana usage during pregnancy:

-A cup of milk is added with a pinch (1 gram) of red sandalwood powder and is administered to pregnant mother for a period of 2 – 4 weeks time.
+A cup of milk is added with a pinch (1 gram) of red sandalwood powder and is administered to pregnant mothers for a period of 2 – 4 weeks.
 Because it balances Pitta dosha and checks bleeding, this remedy is used in cases of threatened abortion and unexplained bleeding during pregnancy.
 But in traditional practice, its usage is limited to just 2 – 4 weeks only, during pregnancy.

 Traditional substitutes